Pladque/shortcut-everything/README.md

 # Tips
  - While adding shortcut, make sure to click on element that is specific, so algorythm will be able to find it (in most cases clicking in the middle is the best)
  - Sometimes elements may be very different inside, even though they look nearly the same on the surface.
 In such a cases your shortcut may not always work ( but in the nearest future there will be implemement solution for that!)
+ - Make sure you are not overwriting defoult shortcuf for website.
+If site already implemented any action for key, using it in your shortcut may cause some unexpected behaviors!

 # Q&A